Understanding the Personal Injury Laws in Washington

 The “statute of limitations” refers to the time limit for filing a lawsuit.
 Every state places a time limit on bringing personal injury claims.
 The time frame may differ depending on the type of claim or the nature of the injury or accident.

-In Oregon, the statute of limitations for most personal injury matters is two years from the date of injury.
 In Washington, the statute of limitations for personal injury cases is three years.
-In both states, there may be grounds to “toll” or delay the start of the statute of limitations.
+There may be grounds to “toll” or delay the start of the statute of limitations.
 For example, the period may be tolled if the defendant flees the state and hides from the lawsuit, if the plaintiff was under the age of 18 at the time of the accident, or if the plaintiff was mentally incapacitated at the time of the injury.